preciofishbone/OmniaFx/docs/tutorials/first-extension/README.md

 ## Install latest templates

 ```
-omnia dev new --install 2.0.0
+omnia dev new --install 3.0.0
 ```

 >Tip: You only need to do this once until there is any newer version

+>Tip: For more information visit [Omnia Cli Templates](https://github.com/preciofishbone/omniaclitemplates)

 ## Create a new extension project using template

 ```
-omnia dev new extension --name web=HelloWorld.Web
+omnia dev new extension --name web=HelloOmniaFx.Web
 ```

 >Tip: The project will be created at the current path running the cmd.
 If there is no any reason, you should create a new folder and run the cmd inside

 # Step 2.
 Generate appsettings.local.json file

-This appsettings.local.json file contains all the information to run your extension locally with intergrating to your cloud tenant
+This appsettings.local.json file contains all the information to run your extension locally with integrating to your cloud tenant

 Find your tenant id